lsst/citizen-science/tutorials/index.rst

 **Notebook:** ``03_Aggregate_Classifications.ipynb``

 Use this notebook to retrieve and aggregate classification data from Zooniverse.
-Aggregation combines user classifications by grouping them by task and user.
+This tutorial aggregates (or combines) user classifications by grouping them by task and user.
-The process selects the most recent classification from each user and applies Zooniverse's `question_consensus_reducer` function to determine consensus for each subject ID.
+It selects the most recent classification from each user and applies Zooniverse's `question_consensus_reducer` function to determine consensus for each subject ID.
 This notebook builds on the retrieval process demonstrated in the first tutorial and extends it to aggregating raw user classifications.